 Being a single mother with no help from my sons bio father definitely took it’s toll (& still does).
 Not just on my hair, but on my overall health in general.
 At the time that I took these photos, even though I was smiling, a lot was going on.
 My son was 3 months old & his godfather, my cousin Luis, had just passed away.
 I was preparing for the pre-requisite courses I’d start the coming fall & had just returned to a job that was stressful from “maternity leave” & was trying my best to provide full support & care of my son.
 Though I was high-functioning, my mental health was suffering, & any healthy habits in my life that I had established crumbled under my depression, stress & lack of time.

 Fast forward to 1 year into nursing school, my hair was dry & breaking.
 I was watching length being lost & mainly wore it in small two strand twists that I would keep in for a month & a half (washing & conditioning them during this time) that were then a nuisance to take out.I was unable to dedicate the time I needed to care for it & the take down reinstall process was driving me insane.
 I’d be in the shower crying out of frustration.
 So I decided one day to either let it loc or cut it off.
-I had always wanted to try short hair, but had never been balsy enough, so I chopped it off.
+I had always wanted to try short hair, so I chopped it off.